 Our campus has one main building which also includes valuable equipment.
 The building is unlocked during business hours, 8.30 a.m. to 5.30 p.m.
 Monday through Friday.
-It is essential that staff, faculty, and students cooperate to keep all facilities secure.
-Never prop open exterior doors.
-Never open a door for an individual you do not know.
-Always keep your assigned keys safe and report any loss immediately.
-Always keep your University identification card with you.
-If you notice an unauthorized entry or other suspicious activity, call the reception desk immediately at 06221-45810, or -11 from any campus phone.
+It is essential that staff, faculty, and students cooperate to keep all facilities secure, never prop open exterior doors, and never open a door for an individual you do not know.
+One should always keep the assigned keys safe and report any loss immediately.
+One should always keep the University identification card with him/her.
+If an unauthorized entry or other suspicious activity is noticed, call the reception desk immediately at 06221-45810, or -11 from any campus phone.

-There is a general security system installed by the facility management (doors lock automatically between 5pm-9am); fire detectors, extinguisher, and doors installed according to German law.
+There is a general security system installed by the facility management (doors lock automatically between 5pm-9am); fire detectors, extinguisher, and doors are installed according to German law.
+After hours a security personnel team, hired by the facility management, patrols the campus and dorm grounds.